 In actuality, a brand is much more than that.
 A business’s brand is cultivated in every public-facing interaction.
 This, of course, encompasses the examples listed above, but they only begin to touch on everything that goes in to building your brand.

 What does your brand stand for?
-How well does it communicate its core values?
-How do consumers feel about the brand?
+What are its core values?
+How do you want consumers to feel about the brand?